-Bull trout that spawn in Keeler Creek (including the North, South and West Forks) are adfluvial and migrate downstream out of Bull Lake into Lake Creek, then upstream into Keeler Creek.
-This downstream spawning migration is somewhat unique when compared to other bull trout populations (Montana Bull Trout Restoration Team 1996a).
-Lake Creek, a tributary of the Kootenai River, has an upstream waterfall barrier isolating this population from the mainstem Kootenai River population.
-A micro-hydropower dam constructed in 1916 covered the upper portion of the waterfall.
-A series of high gradient waterfalls are still present below the dam, and are barriers to all upstream fish passage.
-Keeler Creek likely supplies some recruitment to the Kootenai River through downstream migration.
+Bull trout that spawn in Keeler Creek (including the North, South and West Forks) are adfluvial fish that migrate downstream out of Bull Lake into Lake Creek, then upstream into Keeler Creek.
+This downstream spawning migration is unique when compared to other bull trout populations (Montana Bull Trout Restoration Team 1996a).
+A micro-hydropower dam constructed in 1916 and a series of high gradient waterfalls on Lake Creek are barriers to all upstream fish passage.
+Keeler Creek likely supplies some recruitment to the Kootenai River through one-way downstream migration.

 The Keeler Creek fish abundance section located approximately 1 mile below North Fork Keeler Creek.
-The section lengths remained fairly constant between 203 and 214 meters since the initial survey in 1998.
-This is a relatively stable stretch of stream with little change in pools from year to year.
-The top of the section is controlled by a rock out crop and the bottom is a very stable pool.
+The section lengths remained relatively constant between 192 and 214 meters.
+This was a relatively stable stretch of stream with little change in pools from year to year.
+The top of the section is controlled by a rock out crop and the bottom is a stable pool.
+In December 2015 a rain on snow event altered the channel shape filling in the two prominent pools.
 Densities of juvenile bull trout remained very stable between 1999 and 2002 (Table 9).
-The estimate in 1998 was an exception.
-We captured more than twice as many bull trout that year as others.
-One explanation might be that the flows were very high that year and more juveniles passed into this stable section that includes two fairly large pools.
-Continued low estimates since 2002 likely reflect low water and beaver activity.
+The estimates in 1998 and 2010 were exceptions.
+We captured considerably more bull trout than other years.
+One explanation might be that the flows were very high that year and more juveniles passed into this stable section that includes two large pools.
+Low estimates since 2010 likely reflect low water and beaver activity and a slow deterioration of quality spawning habits.
+Recent illegal introductions of northern pike and smallmouth bass into Bull Lake are expected to have negative effects to the bull trout population.

 Table 9.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Keeler Creek, 1998 - 2008.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Keeler Creek, 1998 - 2017.